-is a Native American word for the Canadian goose that was found in the Delaware Valley over 100 years ago.
+Wawa began in 1803 as an iron foundry.
+Owner George Wood took an interest in dairy farming in 1902 which led his grandson to open the first Wawa Food Market in 1964 as an outlet for dairy products.
+Now, a chain of more than 650 convenience stores, Wawa is your everyday stop for fresh, built to order foods, beverages, coffee, fuel services and ATMs.
+The word Wawa is a Native American word for the Canadian goose that was found in the Delaware Valley over 100 years ago.
 The original dairy farm was built on land located in a rural section of Pennsylvania called Wawa.
 Hence, the use of the goose on Wawa's corporate logo.
 Now you know the rest of the story!
-Two locations in Fort Myers; 2370 Colonial Blvd. and 12701 S. Cleveland Ave.
-Cape Coral locations are 761 Del Prado Blvd North and 1622 NE Pine Island Rd.
+Three locations in Fort Myers; 2370 Colonial Blvd., 12701 S. Cleveland Ave and 11031 Colonial blvd.
+Cape Coral locations are 2603 Santa Barbara Blvd and 1622 NE Pine Island Rd.